-The Solar Energy Transformation Program or SETuP aims to transform the delivery of electricity in remote off-grid communities throughout the Northern Territory.
+The NT Solar Energy Transformation Program (SETuP) has transformed the delivery of electricity in remote off-grid communities throughout the Northern Territory.

-Power and Water Corporation (PWC), through its subsidiary Indigenous Essential Services Pty Ltd, will deploy medium and high penetration renewable energy systems in up to 30 remote communities in the Northern Territory.
+The NT Solar Energy Transformation Program deployed medium and high penetration renewable energy systems to 26 remote communities in the Northern Territory.

-The project will demonstrate integration (enabling) technologies such as energy storage, flexible diesel technology, advanced control systems, cloud forecasting and load control.
+The project demonstrated integration technologies such as energy storage, flexible diesel technology, advanced control systems and cloud forecasting.
 These advancements can be rolled out to the other sites in this project as each technology becomes viable.

 - Interactive story - SETuP For Life